alibabacloudkorea/ACKC/Welcome file.md

 ## 4.1 create a VPC/CEN/CCN
 In this step, the basic network architecture on which the entire service depends is built.

+## 4.1.1 create a VPC
+In this scenario, we need to create 2 VPC.

 You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.

 ## Delete a file